 Dozens of companies around the world are developing fast-charging batteries.
 Tesla, Enevate and Sila Nanotechnologies work on silicon electrodes: others are examining different compounds, such as Echion which uses niobium oxide nanoparticles.

 But does it degrade?

 To have a reasonable duration, fast charging must be repeatable at least 500 times without degrading the battery.
-That of Wang's team can do it 2.500 times.
+Wang's team can do it 2.500 times.
 Myersdorf said the StoreDot battery could be recharged for 1.000 cycles while maintaining 80% of its original capacity.

 When will StoreDot fast charging batteries be on the market?